Join our in-person and online Summer Information Session – 21 & 22 June

 Communicating Mathematics & Statistics (20 credits)

-This class provides you with experience of the skills required to undertake project work, and to communicate the findings in written and oral form using a variety of sources, such as books, journals and the internet.
+This module provides you with experience of the skills required to undertake project work, and to communicate the findings in written and oral form using a variety of sources, such as books, journals and the internet.
+You will undertake an individual research project, researching a mathematical or statistical topic and writing a short report on it.

-Finance Dissertation
+Finance Dissertation (40 credits)

-Optional classes - list A
+Optional modules - list A

 Statistical Modelling & Analysis (20 credits)

-This class will provide you with a range of applied statistical techniques that can be used in professional life.
+You will be provided with a range of applied statistical techniques that can be used in professional life.
+This module provides you with the fundamental principles of statistical modelling through experimental design and multivariate analysis.

 Applied Statistics in Society (20 credits)

-You'll be introduced to a range of modern statistical methods and practices used in industry, commerce and research, and will develop skills in your application and presentation.
+In this module you'll be introduced to a range of modern statistical methods and practices used in industry, commerce and research, and you will develop skills in your application and presentation.

 Medical Statistics (20 credits)